jmeisele/ml-ops/README.md

 If you found this repo helpful, a [small donation](https://www.buymeacoffee.com/VlduzAG) would be greatly appreciated.
 All proceeds go towards coffee, and all coffee goes towards more code.

+## gotchas:

+### Postgres:

+_Warning: scripts in /docker-entrypoint-initdb.d are only run if you start the container with a data directory that is empty; any pre-existing database will be left untouched on container startup._